QEDjl-project/QEDbase.jl/README.md

 ## Quickstart
 #### Four momentum
-One can define a four momentum component wise:
+One can define a static four momentum component wise:

 ```julia
 julia> using QEDbase